7-fl/Frequency-server/README.md

 A more serious problem that could occur is that an adapter process is unlinked when the server is killed.
 That would mean shutting down the system failed to kill an adapter process, which would live on forever.
+The implication is that you can't rely on the server to kill the processes that are linked to it.
 Oh, boy.

 In the shell:
 ```erlang